jacobaustin123/Coral/README.md

 program: DEF VARIABLE LPAREN VARIABLE RPAREN COLON INDENT SEP RETURN VARIABLE SEP DEDENT SEP
 ```

 to see if it accepts that sequence of parser tokens.
+Here, the program tab indicates that menhir should be querying the program entry point, since I use multiple entry points for different parsing tasks.

 ## Status